• Skip to primary navigation

 26. Liberty Apple

 The Liberty apple is a red apple with white flesh.
-It is believed to be a cross between the Macoun and Braeburn apples, two varieties that are well-known for their intense flavors and crunchy textures.
+It is believed to be a cross between the Macoun and Braeburn apples, two well-known varieties for their intense flavors and crunchy textures.

 27. Lucy Glo Apples